 The TOE is a software application.
-The TOE has the ability to establish protected communications using platform provided TLS/HTTPS.
+The TOE leverages the platform to establish HTTPS/TLS protected communications.

 5 Assumptions, Threats & Clarification of Scope

 5.1 Assumptions

 The specific conditions listed in the following subsections are assumed to exist in the TOE's environment.
 These assumptions include both practical realities in the development of the TOE security requirements and the essential environmental conditions on the use of the TOE.